JonathanCrabbe/CARs/rebuttal_openreview.md

 $$S^c_k(x) \equiv (\nabla_{h} \rho^c [g(x)])^{\intercal} (\nabla_{h} l_k [g(x)]).$$

 In this way, all the interpretation provided by the CAV formalism are also available in the CAR formalism.
-We will make sure to add this discussion in the manuscript.
+This discussion has been added in Appendix B of the manuscript.

 ## 2. Using CAR with Unsupervised Concepts